 How Do I Withdraw Money from the PA 529 Investment Plan?

-You can request a withdrawal from your PA 529 Investment Plan by logging on to your account online.
+You can request a withdrawal from your PA 529 Investment Plan via your online account.
 You can also download a withdrawal request form.
-Payments can be made yo you, your beneficiary or the school you’re funding.
+Payments can be made to you, your child or your child's school.

 Pennsylvania 529 Guaranteed Savings Plan

-The PA 529 Guaranteed Savings Plan (GSP) is a type of 529 Prepaid Tuition Program that the commonwealth of Pennsylvania sponsors.
-Unlike its direct-sold counterpart, your benefits won’t be directly tied to the ups and downs of the market.
-Instead, this college savings plan allows you to purchase college credit hours for anything from in-state community colleges to private schools at today’s prices.
-Your child can redeem these in the future even if tuition has spiked by the time he or she is ready to enroll in college.
-If your child has credits left over, the student can use them to cover other qualified higher education expenses such as mandatory school fees and books required for enrollment.
+The PA 529 Guaranteed Savings Plan (GSP) is a type of 529 prepaid tuition program that the Commonwealth of Pennsylvania sponsors.
+Unlike its direct-sold counterpart, your benefits won’t be tied to the ups and downs of the market.
+Instead, this college savings plan allows you to purchase college credits at today's prices.
+You can choose from five different levels: PA state universities, certain state-related universities, PA community colleges, Ivy League universities and other private universities.
+Your child can redeem these credits in the future even if tuition has spiked by the time he or she is college-age.
+If you have leftover credits, you can use them to cover other qualified higher education expenses such as mandatory school fees and books required for enrollment.

 How Does the PA 529 Guaranteed Savings Plan (GSP) Work?

-When you open an account with the PA 529 GSP, you choose a tution level which can span from a two-year, in-state community college to a four-year private university.
+When you open an account with the PA 529 GSP, you choose a tution level which can span from a two-year, in-state community college to a four-year Ivy League school.
 Each of these would have a different GSP credit rate, which changes each enrollment period.

 How Much Does the Pennsylvania Prepaid Tuition Program Cost?

-In addition, there is a one-time $50 enrollment fee.
-This can be waived if you open an account within six months after your child’s birth or adoption date.
-You will also be charged a 0.10% annual account maintenance fee, which is deducted from your account.
-This fee can be reduced if you opt-in to receive all plan statements through email.
+In addition, there is a one-time $50 enrollment fee or $25 if you open an account online.
+This can be waived if you open an account within six months of your child’s birth or adoption date.
+You will also be charged a 0.10% account maintenance fee, which is deducted from your account quarterly.
+There is an annual cap of $500.
+This fee can be reduced to 0.075% if you opt-in to receive all plan statements through email.

 Tax Benefits of Pennsylvania’s 529 Prepaid Tuition Program